CSE 498

 Project Topics

-Each group will be assigned a number of modules to develop proportional to the number of students in that group.
-While each student should plan to take the lead on at least one of the modules, they should participate in the development of all of them.
-Indeed, some of the modules will be fairly easy to get an initial version working, and other will require more of the skills that you will develop over the course of the semester.
-That said, all of the modules are expected to illustrate strong C++ coding technique.
+Initially, each group will be assigned a set of C++ classes to develop, one per student in that group.
+While each student should take the lead on one of the classes, they should help in the development of all of them.
+Indeed, some of the classes may be fairly easy to get an initial version working, and others will require more of the skills that you will develop over the course of the semester.

-For each of the assigned classes, you should include in your writeup:
+For each of the five C++ classes that your group will be developing, you should include in your writeup:

 2) A list of similar classes in the standard library that you should be familiar with or use to inform the functionality you will be developing.